vish-68/Loan-Prediction/README.md

 ## Data Analysis

-In Iris dataset we are provided 73 features(including target variable) and 855969 records.
+In Lending Club – Loan Default Prediction dataset we are provided 73 features(including target variable) and 855969 records.

 * addr_state : The state provided by the borrower in the loan application